SmogDr/edar_coursebook/docs/08-functional_p.md

 ## The `purrr::` package
 The `purrr::` package was designed specifically with functional programming in mind.
-Similar to the discussion of *vectorized operations* above, `purrr::` was created to help you apply functions to vectors in a way that is easy to implement and easy to "read".
+Similar to the discussion of *vectorized operations* above, `purrr::` was created to help you apply functions to vectors (and data frames) in a way that is easy to implement and easy to "read".

 ### Function Mapping
 The `map_` family of functions are the core of the `purrr` package.
 These